trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Options are exercised or lapsed from the API with the function EClient.exerciseOptions.

-- Option exercise will appear with order status side = “BUY” and limit price of 0, but only at the time the request is made
+- Option exercise will appear with order status side = Ã¢â‚¬Å“BUYÃ¢â‚¬Â and limit price of 0, but only at the time the request is made
 - Option exercise can be distinguished by price = 0

 #### EClient.exerciseOptions (

 **tickerId:** int.
-Exercise request’s identifier
+Exercise requestÃ¢â‚¬â„¢s identifier

 **contract:** Contract. the option Contract to be exercised.